Ionel Talpazan, stateless, born in Romania.

 THE UNIVERSE OF IONEL TALPAZAN: A TOUR

+In Talpazan’s universe, galaxies are not mere clusters of matter, they are alive.
 In this warm, amorphous cosmos, flying saucers move freely from world to world, almost like the messengers sent by the highest cosmic being.
 When viewed up close, they take on increasingly organic forms, resembling squids or hydras rather than sophisticated machinery presented on Talpazan’s diagrammatic style drawings.

 ———————————-